yashBhosale/ding2/README.md

 I'm thinking about making the sprites myself, because I enjoy drawing.
 I suppose whether or not I do that will depend heavily on whether or not I actually ever get the time to do that.
 I have also never drawn isometric characters, so I don't really know how to go about doing that.
-Our backup plan is to go take sprites from old games like Zelda: Link to the Past and just repurpos them for our own needs.
+Our backup plan is to go take sprites from old games like Zelda: Link to the Past and just repurposE them for our own needs.

 When Matt and I were working on a previous project, he’d seen a tutorial to create a script that allows the game to instantiate objects in specific areas in world-space based on the RGBA values in a PNG file.
 That